aljocastro/AmazonWebScraper/README.md

 # [Amazon Web Scraper Using Python](https://aljocastro.github.io/AmazonWebScraper/)

 ## 📊 Project Overview
-In this project, I built a Python-based Amazon price tracker that automatically monitors a product’s price.
+Python-based Amazon price tracker that automatically monitors a product’s price.
 Using BeautifulSoup and Requests, the scraper connects to an specific web page, retrieves key details, cleans and structures the data.
 The script can run at scheduled intervals, making it a simple yet effective automation tool.

   * Data Source: Amazon product pages.
   * Libraries Used: BeautifulSoup, Requests.